dantosXD/coastaldraftlines/src/pages/index.md

         url: /contact
         style: button
   - type: section_grid
-    title: Our industry leading commercial or residential services
+    title: Our industry leading commercial or residential Services
     section_id: services
     subtitle: >-
       We install best draft systems for your development, business, office, or